 What is the difference between heat pumps and air-conditioning?

 Heat pumps and air-conditioning work on the same principle in both transfers heat from one location to another.
 The critical difference is that while a heat pump transfer heat in both directions (outdoors and indoors), an air-conditioner can only transfer heat from inside to the outside.

 When the aux heat indicator is displayed on your thermostat, it means that the secondary heat source is engaged.
 Aux heat is crucial because heat pumps cannot transfer enough heat indoors when the temperature outside is too low.
 So, aux heat will run concurrently with the heat pump to make up for the temperature difference.

 Auxiliary heat also engages when the temperature indoors is lower than the thermostat setting by more than 3°F. While aux heat keeps you warm and cozy at home, you’ll want to avoid using it 24/7 because its inefficient energy usage can cause your electricity bills to skyrocket.

 You shouldn’t confuse aux heat with emergency heat because while both activate the secondary heat source, emergency heat completely shuts down the heat pump.
-Emergency heat’s primary function is to avoid further damages to the heat pump when it has issues rather than to make up any temperature difference.
+Emergency heat’s primary function is to avoid further damage to the heat pump when it has issues rather than to make up any temperature difference.

 Thank you for reading this far, and we hope that you found this article useful!
 Also, if you found our tips helpful or know of suggestions to save electricity costs, let us know in the comments below!